NathanZaldivar/smserver/README.md

 Twilio phone numbers can be found here : https://www.twilio.com/console/phone-numbers/search

-is recommended to get a phone number that is closest to your region to reduce cost.
+it's recommended to get a phone number that is closest to your region to cut cost.

 **Installation**